Yaosquared/ims/README.md

 ### Key Features

-* Item Management:
+- Item Management:
-  * Create: Add new items to the inventory.
+  - Create: Add new items to the inventory.
-  * Read: View a list of all items in the inventory.
+  - Read: View a list of all items in the inventory.
-  * Update: Edit details of existing items.
+  - Update: Edit details of existing items.
-  * Delete: Remove items from the inventory
+  - Delete: Remove items from the inventory

 ### Additional Functionalities

-* Responsive Design: The application is fully responsive and optimized for mobile devices.
+- Responsive Design: Fully responsive design that ensures optimal usability across various devices.
-* Search Functionality: Easily search the inventory for quick item retrieval.
+- Search Functionality: Easily search inventory for quick item retrieval.
-* Pagination Control: Navigate through large datasets efficiently.
+- Pagination Control: Navigate through large datasets efficiently.
+- Authentication: Securely track and modify item records with JWT authentication.
-* Deployment: Deployed with Render for reliable and scalable hosting.
+- Deployment: Deployed with Render for reliable and scalable hosting.

 ## Getting Started

 ### Pre-Requisites

-* Node.js
+- Node.js
-* MongoDB
+- MongoDB

 ### Install Dependencies